eric4477/online-book-store/README.md

 12. **Icons with React Icons**
     - Used **React Icons** for consistent, visually appealing icons throughout the application.

+13. **Notifications with React Toastify**
+    - Implemented user-friendly notifications for errors and success messages using **React Toastify**.
+This includes messages like:
+      - Successful order creation
+      - Cart validation errors
+      - Payment errors

 ## API
 The app is fully integrated with a Postman collection API for managing: